pskelton/getandcleandata/README.md

 ## Using run_analysis.R
 The script requires that you download and unzip the data set and put it in the same folder as the script.
-Th folder containing "run_analysis.R" and "UCI HAR Dataset" shoudl then be set as the working directory.
+The folder containing "run_analysis.R" and "UCI HAR Dataset" should then be set as the working directory.
 The script is dependant on the 'dplyr' library.
 This package should be installed prior to use.
 Running the script in R studio will then produce a tidy data set file "avgtidy.txt" from the above breif.

+## Codebook
+Please see the codebook for a description of the scripts functions and the output it produces.